 This recipe is easily adjusted to incorporate additional flavors!
 Adjust the recipe to your liking and include chopped nuts for crunchier rolls or even dried berries for a berry twist!

-- Pumpkin Cinnamon Rolls – with pumpkin and cinnamon sugar filling!
+- Pumpkin Cinnamon Rolls – the best pumpkin rolls filled with a pumpkin and cinnamon sugar filling!

 - Check out these ‘Apple Pie Cinnamon Rolls’ with apple pie filling – perfect for fall!